iliapopov17/BI-Workshop-Projects/Project_02/README.md

 |Control_2|20655.5|
 |Control_3|22048.1|

+_Table 2.
+Average coverage values obtained after reads alignment._

 ### Optimizing Variant Calling: Impact of Coverage Depth on SNP Detection Using 'samtools mpileup'
 Table 3 displays the results of assessing the optimal coverage depth for generating a pileup file in variant calling using the `samtools mpileup` command.
 The table reveals the number of identified single nucleotide polymorphisms (SNPs) at different `--max-depth` parameter values, demonstrating an incremental trend in SNP detection with increasing coverage depth.

-_Table 3.
-Determining the optimal coverage depth for forming a pileup file for variant calling._

 |`--max-depth` parameter value|Found SNP (VarScan results for 0.1% frequency)|
 |-|-|